 Prof. Ana Maria S. A. Rodrigues is Full Professor at the University of Lisbon and a researcher at its Centre for History.
 In the last two decades she has extensively written on Portuguese medieval queenship, from the queens’ estates and revenue to jurisdictional and political powers to religious and artistic patronage.
 She is currently working on royal women’s wardrobes and treasures.
 She has published the biographies of Queens Leonor of Aragon and Isabel of Coimbra and co-edited books on Royal Marriages, Dynastic Change, and Religious Practices and Everyday Life.

-Dr. Cathleen Sarti is a postdoctoral research associate at the University of Oxford in the ERC-Project The European Fiscal-Military System, 1530-1870 (PI: Peter Wilson).
-Her doctoral thesis (Mainz 2017) was on Deposing Monarchs in Northern Europe, 1500-1700 (forthcoming).
-She has also worked on the economic agency of a Danish female counsellor, and edited a book with ARC Humanities Press on Women and Economic Power in Premodern Royal Courts (2020).
+Dr. Cathleen Sarti is a departmental lecturer at the University of Oxford and a lecturer at Balliol College.
+She teaches early modern European history and history of war.
+Her doctoral thesis (Mainz 2017) was on Deposing Monarchs in Northern Europe, 1500-1700 (Routledge).
+She has also edited a book with ARC Humanities Press on Women and Economic Power in Premodern Royal Courts (2020).
 She is also, together with Charlotte Backerra, a series editor for the new book series with AUP Studies in Monarchy & Money.
 Royal Economic, Business, and Financial Histories.